 About me

 I am a senior-year Doctoral Researcher in Computational Psychiatry in the Institute for Human-Centered AI at Helmholtz Munich and the Ludwig-Maximilians-University Munich under the supervison of Dr. Eric Schulz.
+I am eager to use my skills to make this world a slightly better place.

 News